 “I’m excited to make this new cannabis course available to the public,” shares Janet Neiheisel, client relationship manager for the National Underwriter Company.
 “Not only because it’s a ‘hot’ topic that people are eager to learn more about in relation to the insurance industry, but because we’ve also added new features to this course to help the student learn, like podcasts, charts and electronic flashcards.
 Having that knowledge is a huge advantage because it gives professionals the confidence they need when speaking with clients.”

-Cannabis Insurance 101 and the certification program are approved for continuing education credits in the following states: Arizona, Illinois, Ohio and Washington.
+Cannabis Insurance 101 and the designation program are approved for continuing education credits in the following states: Arizona, Illinois, Ohio, and Washington.
 Approval is pending in California, Colorado, Nevada, New York, and Oregon, and more states will be added as appropriate.
 ALM is offering the course at an introductory price of $149.

-For more details on the CICS certification and the Cannabis Insurance 101 course, visit www.nutraining.com.
+For more details on the CICS designation and the Cannabis Insurance 101 course, visit www.nutraining.com.